duraanali/luuqad/docs/CONTRIBUTING.md

 If you have a suggestion for a new feature or enhancement or found a bug, please submit an issue request.
 To do so, follow these steps:

-- Check the [existing issues](https://github.com/duraanali/luuqad/issues) to see if the issue has already been reported.
+1. Check the [existing issues](https://github.com/duraanali/luuqad/issues) to see if the issue has already been reported.
-- If not, create a new issue, a template will be provided and enter as much detail as possible, including steps to reproduce what the issue is and information about your environment.
+2. If not, create a new issue, a template will be provided and enter as much detail as possible, including steps to reproduce what the issue is and information about your environment.

 ## Pull Requests

 We welcome and appreciate pull requests from contributors.
 To submit a pull request, please follow these guidelines:

-- When creating a new pull request, a Pull request template will be provided
+1. When creating a new pull request, a Pull request template will be provided
-- Make sure your PR addresses an existing issue or clearly explains its purpose.
+1. Make sure your PR addresses an existing issue or clearly explains its purpose.
-- Include a concise description of your changes in the PR description.
+1. Include a concise description of your changes in the PR description.
-- Your code should follow our **[Style Guidelines](https://github.com/duraanali/luuqad/blob/main/docs/STYLE_GUIDELINES.md)**.
+1. Your code should follow our [style guidelines](#style-guidelines).
-- Tests (if applicable) should be included and passed successfully.
+1. Tests (if applicable) should be included and passed successfully.

+## Style Guidelines

+To maintain a consistent codebase, please adhere to the following style guidelines:

+1. Use [indentation type] and [number of spaces] for indentation.
+2. [Other style rules you want contributors to follow.]

 ## Code of Conduct

 Contributors are expected to follow our Code of Conduct, both in interactions related to the project and within the project's community.
-The full Code of Conduct can be found in the [CODE OF CONDUCT](https://github.com/duraanali/luuqad/blob/main/docs/CODE_OF_CONDUCT.md) file.
+The full Code of Conduct can be found in the [CODE_OF_CONDUCT.md](link-to-CODE_OF_CONDUCT.md) file.

 ## Contributors